Perinthus

-Perinthus or Perinthos (ἡ Πέρινθος) was a great and flourishing town of ancient Thrace, situated on the Propontis.
+Perinthus (Πέρινθος), also known as Heraclea (Ἡράκλεια), was an ancient city located in what is now Marmara Ereğlisi, Turkey.
+It was a great and flourishing town of ancient Thrace, situated on the Propontis.
 According to John Tzetzes, it bore at an early period the name of Mygdonia (Μυγδονία).
 It lay 35 km west of Selymbria and 90 km west of Byzantium, on a small peninsula of the bay which bears its name, and was built like an amphitheatre, on the declivity of a hill.
 Its site is near modern Marmara Ereğlisi, in Turkey.

 History

-It was originally a Samian colony, and, according to George Syncellus, was founded about 599 BC.
-German archaeologist Theodor Panofka, however, makes it contemporary with Samothrace, that is about 1000 BC.
+Perinthus was founded by colonists from the island of Samos in 602 BC.
 It was particularly renowned for its obstinate defence against Philip II of Macedon.
 At that time it appears to have been a more important and flourishing town even than Byzantium and being both a harbour and a point at which several main roads met, it was the seat of extensive commerce.
 This circumstance explains the reason why so many of its coins are still extant from which we learn that large and celebrated festivals were held here.

-After the fourth century AD it assumed the name of Heraclea or Heracleia (Ἡράκλεια); which we find sometimes used alone, and sometimes with additions Heraclea Thraciae and Heraclea Perinthus.
+Perinthus was renamed to Heraclea in 286 AD during the reign of the Roman emperor Diocletian.
+It was sometimes called Heraclea Thraciae and Heraclea Perinthus.

 Septimius Severus (r.
 193–211) twice granted the city the prestigious title of neokoros and gave it permission to hold crown festivals in his honor, in recognition of its support during his conflict with Pescennius Niger, a rival claimant to the Roman throne.

 Justinian restored the old imperial palace, and the aqueducts of the city.
 Coins of Perinthus have also survived, which were studied by Edith Schönert-Geiß.
 The inscriptions from Perinthus and the literary testimonia on the city have been collected by Mustafa Hamdi Sayar.